ssoto/kubernetes-workshop/hands-on/1_first_deploy/README.md

-# Deploy our first application on Kubernetes
+# Deploying our first application on Kubernetes

 ## Requirements